-Menu entries are available to split the disc into separate partitions, merge partitions back together, name partitions prior to formatting, and to define whether a partition is used for Acorn or DOS usage.
-(Dos usage is only relevant on a RiscPC with a DOS coprocessor, or when using an Aleph1 PC expansion card.)
-MAKE CHANGES WITH CARE, AS MODIFICATIONS, ONCE SELECTED, ARE WRITTEN DIRECTLY TO DISC OVERWRITING ANY DATA THERE BEFORE.
+Menu entries are available to split the disc into separate partitions, merge partitions back together, name partitions prior to formatting, to define whether a partition is used for Acorn or DOS usage, and to low level format the whole device.

+MAKE CHANGES WITH CARE, AS MODIFICATIONS, ONCE COMMITTED WITH THE 'FORMAT ALL MARKED' BUTTON, WILL COMPLETELY DELETE ANY DATA ON THE DISC.